-Hazardous wastes and special waste burials can only be disposed of at the Maryborough Landfill, Saltwater Creek Road.
+Hazardous wastes and special waste burials can only be disposed of at the Maryborough Waste Facility, Saltwater Creek Road.

 Arrangements can be made by contacting our Customer Service Centre on 1300 79 49 29.